Search by Keyword

 Live Performances

 The Beatles may never have performed the song live, but Paul played the song sparingly with his band on stage.
-His first use of the song was during his “Back In The US Tour” of 2002, which spanned from September 21st in Milwaukee, Wisconsin to October 29th in Phoenix, Arizona.
+His first use of the song was during his “Back In The US" tour of 2002, which spanned from September 21st in Milwaukee, Wisconsin at the Bradley Center to October 29th in Phoenix, Arizona.
 During the refrains, band members Rusty Anderson, Brian Ray and Abe Laboriel Jr. sang John’s counter melody lines while Paul held out the falsetto high notes as he did on the original recording.

 The brief “Driving Mexico” tour (from November 2nd to 5th, 2002) and “Driving Japan” tour (from November 11th to 18th, 2002) also included the song, as did his “Back In The World” tour the following year, this spanning from March 25th (Paris) to June 1st (Liverpool) of 2003.